Switzerland is one of the world’s prettiest countries. Its landscape of impressive mountain ranges and beautiful villages is sure to impress.

 13. Creux du Van

-One of our readers contributed this beautiful sight, and I wanted to add it to our list as it offers something completely different from the points listed above.
+One of our readers contributed this beautiful sight, and we wanted to add it to our list as it offers something completely different from the places listed above.

 It is well known as the amphitheater of Switzerland and located in the Val de Travers district in the Swiss canton of Neuchâtel.